WaldHabets/mslicer/README.md

 ![Banner](img/mslicer-banner.png)

 mSlicer is a command-line utility to export a vector drawing to rasterized [tiles](https://wiki.openstreetmap.org/wiki/Tiles).
-These square bitmap graphics can susequently be displayed in a grid arrangement by tools such as [Leaflet.js](https://leafletjs.com/) or [OpenLayers](https://openlayers.org/) to show a map or verry large image.
+These square bitmap graphics can subsequently be displayed in a grid arrangement by tools such as [Leaflet.js](https://leafletjs.com/) or [OpenLayers](https://openlayers.org/) to show a map or very large image.

-mSlicer differers from tools such as [mapnik](https://mapnik.org/) in that it takes a vector (.svg) drawing and that it slices that drawing to generate a static set of tiles at multiple zoom levels. mSlicer uses a multithreaded approuch to generate its tiles concurrently.
+mSlicer differers from tools such as [mapnik](https://mapnik.org/) in that it takes a vector (.svg) drawing and that it slices that drawing to generate a static set of tiles at multiple zoom levels. mSlicer uses a multithreaded approach to generate its tiles concurrently.

 ![Preview](img/mslicer-preview.png)